This might be suprising for many users

 finished), and to continue development with a single sourcecode stream

-only, for both AutoCAD and Bricscad.
+only, for both AutoCAD and BricsCAD.

-At Bricscad/Bricsys websites
+At BricsCAD/Bricsys websites

 you will find a very informative and clear

-BRX / DRX comparision.
+BRX /

 And